 would lead me to the dome and the possibility of circling in the dark seemed a bit unnerving to me, I promptly returned to the ladder and exited the 2,229 foot cave.
 The gold in the dome is the result of light reflecting off water droplets that bead up on a coating of hydrophobic bacteria which is evidently harmless to human.
 This gold could also be found in the Sunshine Cave, so I stopped there next.

 I think the Sunshine Cave may have been my favorite cave to explore.
 A chipmunk greeted me at the cave entrance where I wandered into the tunnel.
 Two collapses in this cave allow sunlight to enter which causes vegetation to grow.
 I probably liked the cave because I could see a little better than in some of the others where the only area I could see was within about five feet of my shining light.
 Also the flooring was natural – no ladders or pathways.
+While I had hoped to see some icicles as well, but they are only present in the winter.
 I had to work at reaching

-the end…I almost ended up on my hands and knees to crouch below a low hanging area before entering a small cavern with hydrophobic bacteria.
+the end.
+I almost ended up on my hands and knees to crouch below a low hanging area before entering a small cavern with hydrophobic bacteria.
 I lost my balanced as I crouched to almost a seated position on my heals and did a little pinky finger slicing on the sharp lava rock.
 I was trying not to touch any of the rock to protect the cave and of course to keep from accidently sticking my hand in bat or rat dung.
-I had hoped to see some icicles as well, but they are only present in the winter.
+All in all, however, I survived.

 My final stop was the park’s best cave.
 Valentine Cave, 1,635 feet long, was discovered on Valentine’s Day in 1933.
 The cave has large main passages, yes plural, passages.
 At first I took the passage to the right.
 I thought, if I always stay to the right, I could reverse my route easily, until I saw more passages that were lower and smaller.
 So, I decided to go to the left.
 I slowly stepped on the wet floor as I shined my light all around to keep my bearings, but it is truly amazing how different the cave can look from the opposite directions.

 Anyway, the morning was definitely a new experience for me.
 This afternoon I ended up at McArthur Burney Falls Memorial State Park.
-The main attraction at this state park was Burney Falls and it was magnificent.
-I waited to take the 1.2 mile loop trail until after I took Petey for a 1.6 mile walk to a Lake Britton along a wide path that led though a pine forest.
+The main attraction at this state park was Burney Falls, and it was magnificent.
+I waited to take the 1.2 mile loop trail until after I took Petey for a 1.6 mile walk to a Lake Britton along a wide path that led us through a pine forest.
 It was the only dog friendly trail in the park and somewhat anticlimactic to arrive at a brown lake with a nutria swimming by.
 I’m glad I saved the waterfall trail for last.

 As I followed the paved trail down toward the base of the falls, I felt the cool spray of the 129 foot falls.
 100 million gallons of water surge over the falls each day, yet just a mile upstream from the falls, Burney Creek is dry in the summer.
 The water first travels underground.
 The snowmelt from Burney Mountain seeps through cracks in the top layer of rock and gathers in underground stream channels.
 The water flows through the channels until it reaches solid rock where it is forced upward to the surface, flows down Burney Creek and then over the falls into a 22 foot deep pool below.
-The water temperature is between 42 to 48 degrees and the falls are nesting place for the Black Swift.
+The water temperature is between 42 to 48 degrees, and the falls are nesting place for the Black Swift.
 I plan on visiting the falls again in the morning light.
 ETB